sherwin-leung/antifragile/README.md

 Antifragile (stylized as "antifragile.") is a simple countdown timer that allows you to create exercises, append them to a list, and save the list as a routine.

+Dedicated to Daniel, the best workout partner I could've ever asked for.
+Fly high, brother. 🦉

 ## How To Access & Troubleshoot

 Simply visit this [GitHub Page](https://sherwin-leung.github.io/antifragile/) to use!